Berrysoft/nowide/README.md

 ## With CMake

 Nowide fully supports CMake.
-So you can use `add_subdirectory("path-to-boost-nowide-repo")` and link your project against the target `Boost::nowide`.
+So you can use `add_subdirectory("path-to-boost-nowide-repo")` and link your project against the target `nowide::nowide`.

 You can also pre-compile and install Nowide via the usual workflow:
 ```